ray-project/ray/doc/source/serve/tutorials/batch.md

      2. Set PROTOCOL_BUFFERS_PYTHON_IMPLEMENTATION=python (but this will use pure-Python parsing and will be much slower).
 ```

-You can downgrade the protobuf package to 3.20.x or lower by using a [runtime environment](runtime-environments).
+You can downgrade the protobuf package to 3.20.x or lower in your Docker image, or tell Ray to do it at runtime by specifying a [runtime environment](runtime-environments):

 Open a new YAML file called `batch_env.yaml` for runtime environment.